etactica/mqtt-malaria/README-swarm.md

 Use malaria to attack (Vagrant nodes)
 ====================================
-BELOW IS ORIGINAL vagrant stuff, needs to be checked that it still works with "mstate" target?
-(Possibly/Probably out of date, should be reviewed below) *TODO* This will need lots of expansion when I get AWS properly running.
 Below are a set of commands suitable for use with either Vagrant boxes or with "real" hosts created externally.